 Phase 2 of the Superfast Essex programme has two strands to it - 'Phase 2a' being delivered by Openreach and 'Phase 2b, The Rural Challenge Project' being delivered by Gigaclear.

 The Rural Challenge Project was introduced in 2015 to test alternative ways of bringing superfast connectivity to rural communities and businesses.
 The pilot area chosen for the Rural Challenge Project covers 4,000 properties in the east of Epping Forest District.
 Work began in November 2015, and the first customers were enabled by Christmas the same year.
-Most of the work is now complete, and all remaining properties will be live on the network by the 31st March 2018, if not sooner.
+All work is now complete, as of May 2018.

 Homes and businesses within the intervention area in the following five parishes (nine locations) will be able to access ultrafast broadband speeds: Fyfield, Moreton, Bobbingworth and the Lavers (Magdalen Laver, High Laver, Little Laver), Ongar, Stapleford Tawney and Theydon Mount.